Quality Assurance Agency for Higher Education: Regulatory reform and designation in England

-In 2017, the passing of the Higher Education and Research Act created a new regulatory framework for higher education in England, which included a “Designated Quality Body” (DQB).
+In 2017, the passing of the Higher Education and Research Act created a new regulatory framework for higher education in England, which included a "Designated Quality Body" (DQB).
 In February 2018, following Department for Education consultation in which 98% of respondents endorsed QAA, the Office for Students recommended QAA's appointment as DQB in England.
-In addition to this role, QAA continued to maintain UK-wide responsibilities, including the UK Quality Code, subject benchmarks and review of UK transnational education (TNE).
+In addition to this role, QAA continued to maintain United Kingdom-wide responsibilities, including the United Kingdom Quality Code, subject benchmarks and review of United Kingdom transnational education (TNE).